Online M.Ed. in Curriculum and Instruction: Emphasis in Science, Technology, Engineering & Math (STEM)

 Preparation of professional leaders competent in identifying and solving complex curriculum problems in STEM education.
 Emphasis is on developing thoughtful and reflective practitioners.

 The STEM Certificate is comprised of four courses with two courses offered in the summer and two offered the following fall.
-This program is unique because it offers the flexibility for students to continue their studies beyond the 12-credit hour STEM Certificate and apply to pursue a M.Ed. online where each credit earned from the STEM Certificate can be applied towards your Master of Education (M.Ed.) degree.
-The deadline for applications is March 1st 2018.
+This program is unique because it offers the flexibility for students to continue their studies beyond the 12-credit hour STEM Certificate and apply to pursue a M.Ed. online where each credit earned from the STEM Certificate can be applied toward your Master of Education (M.Ed.) degree.

 |Course Number||Course Title||Credit Hours|